DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 ros2 run etri_dualarm_cmd_msg_converter_sim run_both_arms_vel_ctrl hz:=30
 ```

 Now you are ready to move the robot!
-Publish `/joint_command` with your own program.
+But before you publish `/joint_command` with your own program, I recommand to test the sample code first.

 #### Run Sample code (ROS 2 package)